D3nnis249/todolist-new/README.md

 # Getting Started with Create React App

-clone this repository and type $ npm install for dependencies
+Clone this repository and type $ npm install for dependencies